 Once it is time to ride, head to the attraction entrance with your QR code ready.
 A team member will scan it and grant you entry to the regular queue, which will generally be much shorter than usual.

-OI pro tip: are all of the Virtual Line slots – like, say, for that pesky Hagrid – gone for the day?
+OI pro tip: Are all of the Virtual Line slots gone for the day?
 Fear not!
-Keep trying to refresh the app all throughout your time in the parks; it’s been our experience that, on busy days, this is necessary in order to secure a spot (and zip through the Forbidden Forest with Harry Potter’s good friend and sometimes-teacher).
+Keep trying to refresh the app all throughout your time in the parks; it’s been our experience that, on busy days, this is necessary in order to secure a spot.

 Which attractions offer Virtual Line reservations?

-In the height of the pandemic, up to nine rides in Universal Studios Florida and Islands of Adventure offered Virtual Lines, but this exact lineup has changed drastically – currently, it would be extremely unlikely for the Virtual Line system to be utilized for more than one or two attractions.
-Furthermore, some of these attractions may exclusively use the Virtual Line system, while others might combine it with regular lines.
+In the height of the pandemic, up to nine rides in Universal Studios Florida and Islands of Adventure offered Virtual Lines, but this exact lineup has changed drastically – When most recently available, it was extremely unlikely for the Virtual Line system to be utilized for more than one or two attractions.
+Furthermore, some of these attractions exclusively used the Virtual Line system, while others combined it with regular lines.

-Universal Studios Florida – attractions with Virtual Line Options
+Universal Studios Florida – attractions that previously offered Virtual Line Options

 - Production Central